Skip to main content

 Growing up as a kid I never really focused on the lot of things that now I see intersects with me personally despite having a disability.

-I was also was born and raised until this day in Brooklyn, East NY.
+I was also born and raised until this day in Brooklyn, East NY.
 They say we live in the hood the ghetto and known for violence.
 Which raises fear?

 I am black and have a disability that requires me to use a wheelchair.

-A women, a person of color and use a wheelchair how would I know which one is creating a barrier for me or being discriminated against for.. let alone when you are from the so called hood you are not expected to rise up.. or make it far over and over again I have to prove others wrong!!
+A woman, a person of color and use a wheelchair how would I know which one is creating a barrier for me or being discriminated against for.. let alone when you are from the so called hood you are not expected to rise up.. or make it far over and over again I have to prove others wrong!!

-Stop fearing start shinning be you
+Stop fearing start shinning be you Show up in your power

 Comments